Diorama: Unleashing Zero-shot Single-view 3D Indoor Scene Modeling: Additional experiments

 \section{Additional experiments}

 \mypara{Implementation details.} We render SSDB scene images of size 1008$\times$784.
 Considering computation efficiency and good coarse pose selection, we render 180 gray-color multiviews of size 224$\times$224 for each 3D shape from predefined camera viewpoints to focus on geometry-wise semantic similarity and leave out effect of texture.
-For zero-shot pose estimation, we use the fine-tuned ViT-L of DinoV2~\cite{oquab2023dinov2} following~\cite{nguyen2024gigaPose} to embed image patches of size $14\times14$.
+For zero-shot pose estimation, we use the fine-tuned ViT-L of DinoV2~\cite{oquab2023dinov2} following~\cite{nguyen2024gigaPose} to embed $14\times14$ image patches.
+We run experiments on one Nvidia RTX 4090 GPU.